 Take a CV and proof of your income / ability to pay the bill to any viewing appointment.
 If possible, take a letter of recommendation along too.

 Never transfer money from abroad for rent/deposits for accommodation if you have not seen the accommodation in person beforehand, and only once you have a valid rental contract!

 The Master's courses at the Faculty of Mathematics take place almost completely in English.
 Nonetheless, you should start to learn German - at the latest during your stay!
 Good German language skills will make your stay much easier and more enjoyable, and are also very important for the compulsory internship as well as any potential job you may wish to pursue after your studies.

 Free German courses within the TUM Language Centre

 If you have the possibility to take a German language course before coming to Germany, then take advantage of this!
 Here at the TUM Language Centre there are free German language courses available at different levels.
 However, due to the high demand, there is no guarantee that you will get a place.

 The "German-matters-Program" for full-time students

-The German-matters-Programme is an offer for international Master's students of the Faculties of Mathematics, Physics and Informatics, which aims to teach substantial German language skills as fast as possible.
-Apply for this program as soon as you recieve your acceptance letter!
+The German-matters-Program is an offer for international Master's students of the Departments of Mathematics and Informatics, which aims to teach substantial German language skills as fast as possible.
+Apply for this program before the semester start!